MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

        The home page
     :::image-end:::

-1. Choose the **Contact** link to navigate to the contact page.
+1. Select the **Contact** link to navigate to the contact page.
 The contact page has the same formatting as the home page.

     :::image type="complex" source="../media/beginners-css-external11.msft.png" alt-text="The contact page" lightbox="../media/beginners-css-external11.msft.png":::
        The contact page